LubeckFRP/lubeck/PERFORMANCE.md

 It is possible to use FRP combinators to provide the picture (structuring your view as a `Behavior Picture` or similar), but this is not the only way to do it.

-## Call runPicture on static parts of the image
+## Pre-render

 *Very important*

-Any part of a picture generated outside of the main loop should be pre-rendered using `runPicture :: Renderer -> Picture -> IO _`.
+Any part of a picture generated outside of the main loop should be pre-rendered using `prerender`.
-This basically causes the Haskell data-structures in the `Picture` type to be fully evaluated, assuring that `render` runs as fast as possible.

-The return value of `runPicture` can be discarded (see example below).

 ## Use asyncCallback to generate your Callback